dhananjaygr/Userpermissions/UserPermissions/portal.md

 ![](./Images/Instructor.png)

-**Requestors:** This is for the lab requests, requestors can only submit the lab requests.
-They can not view / access other portal features like templates or ODLs.
+**Requestors:** For lab requests, requestors can only submit requests.
+They cannot view or access other portal features such as templates or ODLs.

 ![](./Images/Requestor.png)

+ - Track - The Lab for which the request is raised.

+ - Time Zone  - TIme Zone of the event.

+ - Country - Country Where the event is hosted.

+ - Date - Start date of the event.

+ - #Days - Number of days the event will span.

+ - Start Date - Time at which lab environments should be ready.

+ - City - City where the event is hosted.

+ - Notes - Anything specific that should be taken care while setting up the lab environment.

+ - Expected Attendee Count  - The number of lab environments to be pre-deployed.

+ -  Supported Language - Language that will be used in the registration and lab environment page

+ -  Primary Contact - Email address that can be used for communication, if there is any question regarding the lab request.

+ -  Customer - Company or Organization name.

+ -  Duration (in Minutes) - Duration for which the lab environment will run.

 **Approver:** Can only approve the lab requests. (can not access other options like template, ODLs)

 ![](./Images/approver.png)